nelson-lang/nelson-gitbook/markdown/en/types/isfloat.md

 ## Description

-<b>isfloat</b>returns a logical 1 if the argument is a single or double matrix and a logical 0 otherwise.
+        isfloat returns a logical 1 if the argument is a single or double matrix and a logical 0 otherwise.

 ## Examples